jcgsr/jun-InstrumentalEnglish/_posts/aula-3.md

 l) We do this.

+m) We need a change.

+n) You need a change.

+o) I need a change.

 **Æ2** - Leia:

 We want this house, but they want that house.
 We need that money and that water.
 They have a car and a house.
 The water.
 The house.
+The change.
 A car.
 We want water.
-We need water and they need water.
-We do this, and they do that.
+A change.
+We need water, and they need water, and I need a change.
+We do this, and they do that, and I do the change.
 I do this!
 You do that!

 **Æ3** - Escreva em inglês:

 Nós queremos aquela casa, mas eles querem essa casa.
 Nós precisamos desse dinheiro e daquela água.
-Eles querem um carro, mas eles precisam de uma casa.
+Nós precisamos de mudança.
+Eles querem um carro, mas eles precisam de uma casa, e elas precisam de uma mudança.

 A água.
 A casa.
+A mudança.
 Um carro.
-Nós
-queremos água.
+Nós queremos água.
 Nós precisamos de água e elas precisam de dinheiro.
 Nós fazemos isso.
-Eles querem esse.
-Elas querem aquela.
+Eles querem essa mudança.
+Elas querem aquela mudança.